Revisiting the Initial Steps in Adaptive Gradient Descent Optimization: Experiments

 The parameter $n$ represents the degree of the polynomial.
 In our experiment, we set $n=7$, $b=1$, and $s=0.5$.
 The purpose of the experiment is to observe the optimization behavior under different initializations.
 We use the Adam optimizer with the following hyperparameters: $\alpha=1, \beta_1=0.9, \beta_2=0.999$.
 For scenarios requiring smaller learning rates, the objective function can be scaled down to achieve similar conclusions.

-The optimization process begins at an initial point $x_0 = -10^{-6}$, which is close to the true optimum $x^\star = 0$, as shown in \cref{fig:saddle_data}. \Cref{fig:toy_loss} and \cref{fig:toy_param} present the loss values and parameter convergence over iterations for the various methods.
-As observed, standard Adam with $v_0=0$ converges to a suboptimal local minimum around $x_{\infty} \approx -1$, significantly deviating from the true optimum.
-In contrast, Adam with the proposed non-zero initialization $v_{0,rnd}$ successfully converges to the true optimum.
-For comparison, both the SGD optimizer and Adam with a warmup strategy also converge to the true optimum, demonstrating their stability.
+The optimization process starts at an initial point $x_0 = -10^{-6}$, close to the true optimum $x^\star = 0$, as shown in \cref{fig:saddle_data}. \Cref{fig:toy_loss} and \cref{fig:toy_param} depict the loss values and parameter convergence over iterations for different methods.
+Standard Adam with $v_0=0$ converges to a suboptimal local minimum around $x_{\infty} \approx -1$, far from the true optimum.
+In contrast, Adam with the proposed non-zero initialization $v_{0,\text{rnd}}$ converges successfully to the true optimum.
+As a baseline, both the SGD and Adam with warmup also converge near the optimum; however, the proposed method $v_{0,\text{rnd}}$ demonstrates greater stability and efficiency, as reflected in the convergence values in \cref{sec:ap_toy_add_res}.